raytelmatt/jusvio/CONSOLE_ERRORS_FIXED.md

 ---

-The console errors have been completely resolved and the client balance functionality now works properly using the Appwrite database instead of non-existent API endpoints.
+The console errors have been completely resolved and the client balance functionality now works properly using Firestore instead of non-existent API endpoints.
 The new implementation is more robust, provides better data, and follows TypeScript best practices.